Phlogiston theory: Challenge and demise

-Eventually, quantitative experiments revealed problems, including the fact that some metals gained weight after they burned, even though they were supposed to have lost phlogiston.
+Eventually, quantitative experiments revealed problems, including the fact that some metals gained mass after they burned, even though they were supposed to have lost phlogiston.

 Some phlogiston proponents, like Robert Boyle, explained this by concluding that phlogiston has negative mass; others, such as Louis-Bernard Guyton de Morveau, gave the more conventional argument that it is lighter than air.
-However, a more detailed analysis based on Archimedes' principle, the densities of magnesium and its combustion product showed that just being lighter than air could not account for the increase in weight.
-Stahl himself did not address the problem of the metals that burn gaining weight, but those who followed his school of thought were the ones that worked on this problem.
+However, a more detailed analysis based on Archimedes' principle, the densities of magnesium and its combustion product showed that just being lighter than air could not account for the increase in mass.
+Stahl himself did not address the problem of the metals that burn gaining mass, but those who followed his school of thought worked on this problem.

-During the eighteenth century, as it became clear that metals gained weight after they were oxidized, phlogiston was increasingly regarded as a principle rather than a material substance.
+During the eighteenth century, as it became clear that metals gained mass after they were oxidized, phlogiston was increasingly regarded as a principle rather than a material substance.
 By the end of the eighteenth century, for the few chemists who still used the term phlogiston, the concept was linked to hydrogen.
-Joseph Priestley, for example, in referring to the reaction of steam on iron, while fully acknowledging that the iron gains weight after it binds with oxygen to form a calx, iron oxide, iron also loses "the basis of inflammable air (hydrogen), and this is the substance or principle, to which we give the name phlogiston".
+Joseph Priestley, for example, in referring to the reaction of steam on iron, while fully acknowledging that the iron gains mass after it binds with oxygen to form a calx, iron oxide, iron also loses "the basis of inflammable air (hydrogen), and this is the substance or principle, to which we give the name phlogiston".
 Following Lavoisier's description of oxygen as the oxidizing principle (hence its name, from Ancient Greek: oksús, "sharp"; génos, "birth" referring to oxygen's supposed role in the formation of acids), Priestley described phlogiston as the alkaline principle.